 No. Applications to both the 2-Year AEGD or 4-Year D.M.D. programs must be submitted before the deadline.
 It is your responsibility to be sure we have received all of the parts of your application.
 You are welcome to contact our office by phone or email in order to verify your application is complete.

 I took the National Dental Board Exam several years ago.
 Do I have to retake the National Dental Boards?

 For the 4-year D.M.D. program, National Dental Boards must have been taken within four years of the admissions starting date.
 If your scores are older than this, you may need to retake the National Dental Board Examination.
 Please note, for the 2014 admissions cycle, the admissions committee is accepting NBDE Part 1 or the DAT.
 For the 2015 admissions cycle, the DAT will be required and NBDE Part 1 will be optional.

 The 2-Year AEGD Program does not require NBDE scores to have been taken within a certain time frame.

 Legal residents of the state of Florida are given priority in admission to both the 2-Year AEGD and 4-Year D.M.D. program.
 Residents of other states are eligible to apply, but do not receive preference in admission.

-I have a dental degree from another country and I would like to study a dental specialty, like orthodontics or oral and maxillofacial surgery, in the United States.
+I have a dental degree from another country and I would like to study a dental specialty, like orthodontics or periodontics, in the United States.
 Can I practice dentistry in Florida after I complete my specialty residency?

 An important concern for many dentists with international degrees is licensure to practice dentistry in the United States.
-Our Advanced Education and Graduate Programs are designed to prepare dentists to become specialists and highly trained general dentists.
+Our dental specialty training programs are designed to prepare dentists to become specialists and highly trained general dentists.
 These programs MAY NOT prepare dentists to become licensed to practice dentistry in Florida.
 The internationally educated dentists who complete the specialty training programs typically return to their home countries to practice dentistry.